richardlaugesen/ruvpy/README.md

 ## Development

-The main package requires Python (>=3.8), NumPy, SciPy, and Pathos.
+The main package requires Python (>=3.10), NumPy, SciPy, and Pathos.
-The examples additionally require XArray, Pandas, Jupyter, and Matplotlib, the tests require Pytest and Statsmodels, and generating docs requires pdoc3.
+The examples additionally require XArray, Pandas, Jupyter, and Matplotlib; the tests require Pytest and Statsmodels, and generating docs requires pdoc3.

 All dependencies are defined in an included pyproject.toml file ready for use with [Poetry](https://python-poetry.org/) or Setuptools.

-For example, the following commands can be used once Poetry is installed to set the environment up:
+For example, once Poetry is installed you can set up the environment with:

-    poetry install
+    poetry install --with dev

-    poetry shell
+You may spawn a new shell with the virtual environment using ``poetry shell``, or simply prefix commands with ``poetry run``.
+To run the unit tests:

-And then to run the unit tests use:
+    poetry run pytest

-    pytest
+To run the examples you'll need the optional ``examples`` dependencies.
+Install them and start Jupyter with:

-To run examples use:
+    poetry install -E examples

-    jupyter notebook
+    poetry run jupyter notebook

 Regenerate documentation using:

-    pdoc --html --output-dir docs ruvpy --force
+    poetry run pdoc --html --output-dir docs ruvpy --force

 ## Attribution